isaacs/jic-jack-jo/sketching.md

 ## Requests

-For all GETs, client may pass an If-Unmodified-Since header, and the server may respond with a 304 if appropriate.
+For all GETs, client may pass an If-Unmodified-Since header, and the server may respond with a `304 Not Modified` if appropriate.
 All cacheable server responses should contain a Last-Modified header to facilitate this.

 Examples show request bodies in JSON, but query-string encoding is also acceptable.